Our Services

 As the disease progresses, symptoms may include:

-If you're experiencing any combination of these symptoms and want to understand whether they could be related to Liver Cirrhosis, a free AI-powered symptom checker can help you assess your risk in minutes.
+If you're experiencing any combination of these symptoms, it's important to assess whether they could indicate Liver Cirrhosis — a free AI-powered symptom checker can help you evaluate your risk and prepare important information before seeing your doctor.

 However, an online tool is not a diagnosis.
 A doctor must confirm cirrhosis through blood tests, imaging, or sometimes biopsy.